Is your Section 125 Plan compliant?

 The regulations also require that FSA claims meet specific eligibility requirements and must be properly substantiated.
 And, the employer's Section 125 Plan cannot allow claims to be reimbursed that were incurred prior to the FSA’s period of coverage.

-American Fidelity Can Help
+American Fidelity Can Help with Section 125 Compliance

 If you would like assistance creating and maintaining your Section 125 Plan, American Fidelity can help.
 We will help you properly implement and maintain your plan, including the Plan Document.
 We’ll provide a draft document containing your specific plan information for your approval.
 And, we’ll assist with gathering election forms for employees and new hires year-round.